 That's a good question.
 My feeling about it is that they're not immortal, but that they are long-lived.
 I believe I read somewhere that the mearas lived as long as Men-it would be nice for the Elves to have horses that lived at least that long, otherwise they would be continually (to them)breaking and training mounts.
 I definitely think that, like the mearas, they are extremely intelligent, and probably understand speech, even if they don't talk like Felarof supposedly did.

 As for Arwen's horse, I have no idea.
 Though it wouldn't be totally lonely, as long as her brothers visited from time to time.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter nine four three nine as a four place number.
+In the field marked validation number, enter nine four seven two as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2015 Michael G Kellner All Rights Reserved

 Hosted by:Raven Studioz